 - 400 steam holes

 - Anti-calcium, self-clean systems

 - 3-way auto safety shut-off

 - 3.85 pounds

 Rowenta is one of the most well-respected brands in the world of steam irons and garment steamers.
-Featuring latest iron innovations, Rowenta DW9280 Steam Iron, incorporates advanced features that combine efficiency and power.
+Featuring the latest iron innovations, Rowenta DW9280 Steam Iron incorporates advanced features that combine efficiency and power.

 Generating 1800 watts of power, this Rowenta iron pushes more steam into the fabric for professional-looking results.
 The high power also means the iron heats quickly, thus reducing ironing time significantly.
 In addition, the smooth gliding stainless steel soleplate features 400 steam holes, which provide even steam distribution.
 This makes it easy to remove tough wrinkles anywhere on the fabric.

 It also gives off a steam output of 210 grams/minute, which works great for heavy fabrics.
 If you work with thick materials, this iron can be an indispensable tool for your quilting projects.
 The featured vertical steam setting is perfect for your hanging fabrics and garments.